JohnBinford/AppleWood-Pointe/readme-OLD.md

 * * *

 ## The Proposed Applewood Pointe of Apple Valley Workshop Manual is Complete!
-1. Initially, until ownership transfers to the resident Board of Directors (see item 3), </br>
+1. Initially, until ownership transfers to the resident Board of Directors (see item 3), <br>
 we must abide by the builder provided Applewood Point of Apple Valley's single page SHOP SAFETY RULES.
-2. No other Workshop policies or manuals may be used until handover.</br>
+2. No other Workshop policies or manuals may be used until handover.<br>
-3. Once the resident Board of Directors has been established,</br>
+3. Once the resident Board of Directors has been established,<br>
 our group's more comprehensive Workshop Users Manual may be adopted.
-  - Compiled with input from us Workshop Users, we believe this more comprehensive Workshop Users Manual</br> developed based upon our needs, concerns, and recommendations better meets our Workshop User needs.</br>  This draft, to be revisited for final review when the above takes place, </br>will be kept held on our Workshop Website:  www.github.com/johnbinford/applewoodpointe
+  - Compiled with input from us Workshop Users, we believe this more comprehensive Workshop Users Manual<br> developed based upon our needs, concerns, and recommendations better meets our Workshop User needs.<br>  This draft, to be revisited for final review when the above takes place, <br>will be kept held on our Workshop Website:  www.github.com/johnbinford/applewoodpointe

 - [Link to the PDF Documents Collection.](./Documents/Download.md)
-  - (Some browsers might then show a "spinning" icon - if yours does, </br>just click the download button on the right.)
+  - (Some browsers might then show a "spinning" icon - if yours does, <br>just click the download button on the right.)

 ***